icopy-site/awesome/docs/awesome/awesome-ios.md

 - [OTAcceleratorCore](https://github.com/opentok/accelerator-core-ios) - A painless way to integrate audio/video(screen sharing) to any iOS applications via Tokbox.

 ### Video
+- [VLC for iOS](https://github.com/videolan/vlc-ios) - VLC is a free and open source multimedia player for iOS.
 - [VIMVideoPlayer](https://github.com/vimeo/VIMVideoPlayer) - A simple wrapper around the AVPlayer and AVPlayerLayer classes.
 - [MobilePlayer](https://github.com/mobileplayer/mobileplayer-ios) - A powerful and completely customizable media player for iOS.
 - [XCDYouTubeKit](https://github.com/0xced/XCDYouTubeKit) - YouTube video player for iOS, tvOS and macOS.